-PRENEED TRUST CONTRACTS-Decide on the funeral and cemetery services you want, sign contracts that fully describe those services, and pay a set amount into a trust administered by the funeral establishment or cemetery.
+Preneed Trust Contracts-Decide on the funeral and cemetery services you want, sign contracts that fully describe those services, and pay a set amount into a trust administered by the funeral establishment or cemetery.
 There will usually be some costs that cannot be prepaid.
-Services such as opening and closing the grave are not usually part of the preneed contract and must be paid at time of need.
+Services such as opening and closing the grave, or the costs of death certificates are not usually part of the preneed contract and must be paid at time of need.

-(NOTE: Be sure that your contract includes a cancellation clause if you change your mind.
-Keep in mind that if you cancel a funeral preneed trust, under the law, all the money you paid in must be refunded to you.
-Most cancellation clauses require a revocation fee, limited by law to no more than 10 percent of the total amount that you have paid in.
-This revocation fee can only be taken from trust fund earnings.)
+NOTE: Be sure that your contract includes a cancellation clause if you change your mind.
+By law, if you cancel a funeral preneed trust, all the money you paid in must be refunded to you in addition to the interest earned minus a revocation fee not to exceed ten percent of the amount of the original contract.
+This revocation fee can only be taken from trust fund earnings.